-NAPSA’s strategic plan contains operational goals and objectives for a three-year time period.
-NASPA has six goals it is striving for to advance its mission.
+NAPSA’s strategic plan contains operational goals and objectives for a two-year time period.
+NASPA has five goals it is striving for to advance its mission.

-The National Adult Protective Services Association’s mission is to strengthen Adult Protective Services programs in order to improve the safety and independence of older persons and adults with disabilities who are victims of abuse, neglect, self-neglect, or financial exploitation.
+The National Adult Protective Services Association’s mission is to strengthen Adult Protective Services programs in order to improve the safety and quality of life of vulnerable adults who are victims of abuse, neglect, self-neglect, or financial exploitation.

 STRATEGIC GOAL 1 – OPERATIONS

 Maintain NAPSA’s infrastructure in order to operate an effective, efficient, and inclusive membership organization.

 STRATEGIC GOAL 2 – PUBLIC POLICY

 Strengthen Adult Protective Services programs through leadership, advocacy, and support for national legislation and policies to eliminate adult abuse and improve the safety and quality of life of vulnerable adults who are abused, neglected, self-neglected, or financially exploited.

 Increase the public’s knowledge and awareness of the role of Adult Protective Services programs; issues related to the abuse, neglect, self-neglect, and financial exploitation of vulnerable adults and the importance of reporting suspected abuse.

 STRATEGIC GOAL 4 – RESEARCH